 One potential issue with the Diono baby mirror is that it only has one strap that attaches it to the rear seat head-rest.
 While it is secure it may shift and move slightly as your car bumps along the roads.

-Your child’s safety is the most important things in the world.
-So make sure you do not cause an accident on the road by trying to turn around and look at you child when driving.
-Baby car mirrors are specially designed to help you see you baby while driving, so make sure you but one and avoid a potentially horrendous and unimaginable event.
+Your child’s safety is the most important thing in the world, especially as a new parent venturing out on the road for the first time.
+Give yourself the peace of mind of knowing that if your baby cries, you can see and reassure them without craning your head and losing focus on driving.
+Baby car mirrors are specially designed to help you see your baby while driving, so make sure you buy one and avoid a potentially dangerous situation.